 In addition, we have outside resources we utilize to research and perform market analysis.
-Being an independent practice helps give us the flexibility to go wherever we need to provide the highest quality asset management firm we need to use.
+Being an independent practice helps give us the flexibility to go wherever we need to provide quality asset management firm we need to use.

 Unique challenges require distinctive support.
 We’re here to provide objective advice for all aspects of institutional consulting – from strategy development and investment research to reporting and periodic reviews.
 We understand the importance of our clients meeting their investment stewardship obligations.
 No matter your needs, we can work with you to develop a consulting solution tailored to the needs of your organization.

 Estate planning is essential for distributing your wealth in life and after death.
 It allows you to preserve your family values and ensure that your assets benefit the people and charitable causes that you care about, even after you’re gone.
 Estate planning provides certainty and control over all you’ve worked for and accumulated during your lifetime.

 The culture of Raymond James embraces estate planning as an essential component of a comprehensive financial plan and the foundation of financial planning.
 When stock brokerages solely focused on selling stocks during the 1960s, founder Bob James made sure his clients understood the importance of preserving their wealth, assets and investments for their loved ones.

 A trust is a legal entity to facilitate wealth transfer and preservation.
 It is a legal agreement between two parties, the person who creates the trust and the trustee (the person, institution or independent trust company responsible for administering the trust.)
 The trustee manages the assets placed in the trust for the benefit of a third party, the beneficiary.
 Typically, trusts are drafted by attorneys.

 Unlike wills, trusts are not subject to probate and therefore enable you to keep your affairs private and minimize settlement costs and estate taxes.